 by Mac Barnett

-I love everything from the Barnett / Klassen collaboration, so I had a really hard time choosing one of their books to include.
-This is the story of Annabelle, a young girl who transforms her community by knitting everyone gifts from a magical, never-ending box of yarn.
-It's funny and sweet and adorably quirky.
+I love everything from the Barnett / Klassen collaboration, so I had a hard time choosing just one.
+This is the story of a young girl who transforms her community by knitting everyone gifts from a magical, never-ending box of yarn.
+It's sweet and adorably quirky.

 Rosie Revere, Engineer